 The first participants in ACRL’s Assessment in Action program presented results from their projects at poster sessions at ALA Annual in Las Vegas, and their results are also being disseminated in library publications and conference presentations.
 We’ re thrilled to see more value-related research making its way into the world, and will be featuring synopses of projects and a brief Q&A with team leaders here at the Value blog over the next year.
-Soon you’ll also be able to read a full descriptive report for this and other AiA projects, along with a synthesis of all the first year AiA projects.
-Stay tuned for an announcement on the VAL blog.
+You can also read full descriptive reports for this and other AiA projects, along with a synthesis of all the first year AiA projects.

 Q: What was your greatest challenge during the course of your Assessment in Action project?

 A: Participating in the Assessment in Action project helped me overcome my greatest challenge—making time to do assessment.
 Since I was accountable to my campus team and the AiA librarian cohort, it wasn’t something I could put on the backburner and do “when I had time.”